trynova/website/pages/blog/data-oriented-view.md

 ### The Elite Four

 Think back to the V8 debug print from earlier: We used a `DataView` to view the entirety of an `ArrayBuffer`.
-If we assume that the most `DataView` construction cases are one of
+If we assume that most `DataView` construction cases are one of

 ```ts